SerNet/verinice-veo-web-documentation/developers/index.md

     process_id = process.get("id")
 ```

-## Search for business objects
+## Searching for elements

-All endpoints for loading ISMS business types have the same search parameters, which are briefly described here.
+All endpoints for loading elements have the same search parameters, which are briefly described here.
 All parameters can be combined as needed.

 ### subType

-Find all objects of a certain sub-type:
+Find all elements of a certain sub-type.
+The available sub-types for each element type are defined in the domain.

 **[`GET /domains/DOMAIN-ID/documents?subType=DOC_Contract`](https://api.verinice.com/veo/swagger-ui/index.html?configUrl=/veo/v3/api-docs/swagger-config#/document-in-domain-controller/getDocument)** - OpenAPI documentation